Amanda Kramer (director)

 Amanda Kramer (born September 1, 1981) is a director, screenwriter, and producer.
-She is best known for the films Ladyworld (2018) and Please Baby Please (2022), both of which she wrote and directed.
+She is best known for the films Ladyworld (2018), Please Baby Please (2022), and By Design (2025), all of which she wrote and directed.

 Life and career

 Kramer was born on September 1, 1981.
 She attended Emerson College in Boston, Massachusetts, with the intent of becoming a playwright and theater director.
 She graduated from Emerson at 20 years old.

 After graduating from college, Kramer moved to Los Angeles, California.
 She first worked as a vintage clothing buyer upon moving there, though she had ambitions to pursue theater.
 However, she eventually found that the Los Angeles theater scene was "not very vivid" and decided to focus on other fields, overseeing underground record labels and creating house music.

+While living in Los Angeles, Kramer co-founded the underground record label Not Not Fun.
+She also released music under the name LA Vampires, and was a member of the duo Pocahaunted.
+Under her LA Vampires moniker, Kramer released collaborative albums with Maria Minerva and Zola Jesus.
 Kramer appeared in the 2013 documentary Silk, which follows four acts from the Los Angeles-based electronic label 100% Silk as they tour across Europe; she also produced the film.
 Kramer's debut short film Bark premiered in 2016 at Fantastic Fest.

 Kramer began creating her debut film Paris Window, co-written with screenwriter Noel David Taylor, in 2017.
 A comedy surrounding the destructive relationship between two siblings, the film was primarily shot in Kramer's apartment.
 She then began principal photography on her next film, the suspense thriller Ladyworld, in January 2018.
-Co-written with screenwriter Benjamin Shearn, Ladyworld follows a group of teenage girls who, during a sleepover, become trapped in a basement after an earthquake.
+Co-written with screenwriter Benjamin Shearn, Ladyworld follows a group of teenage girls who, during a sleepover, become trapped in a house after an earthquake.
 The film was partially inspired by the 1954 William Golding novel Lord of the Flies, and Kramer has emphasized that the need to depict young women's capacity for cruelty was important to her when making the film.

 Paris Window premiered on August 15, 2018, at the Women Texas Film Festival.
-The film was subsequently awarded the Jury Prize for Creative Vision at the Downtown Film Festival L.A. in October 2018.
+The film was subsequently awarded the Jury Prize for Creative Vision at the Downtown Los Angeles Film Festival in October 2018.
 Ladyworld premiered on September 22, 2018, at Fantastic Fest, prior to screening at the BFI London Film Festival and the Toronto International Film Festival.
 On July 29, 2019, four days before the theatrical release of Ladyworld, Talkhouse published an essay of Kramer's entitled "Why Does Everything Look So Fucking Ugly?", a commentary on what she perceived as the visual blandness and homogeneity of contemporary film and television.
 Ladyworld was then theatrically released on August 2, 2019, followed by a release on DVD and video-on-demand platforms on August 27.
 Paris Window was later released on Amazon, Vimeo, and Filmhub in 2019.
 In November 2019, Ethan Warren, a frequent contributor to the film essay website Bright Wall/Dark Room, named Kramer as a director who will define the 2020s in a piece for IndieWire.